-First-order optimization (FOO) algorithms, e.g., stochastic gradient descent (SGD) \citep{robbins1951stochastic}, Nesterov Accelerated Gradient (NGA) \citep{nesterov1983method}, AdaGrad \citep{duchi2011adaptive}, Adam \citep{kingma2014adam} and etc., have already been the cornerstone of many computational disciplines, driving advancements in areas ranging from signal denoising \citep{ostrovskii2018efficient} to machine learning \citep{lan2020first}.
-These algorithms, widely known for their straightforward form of iterative gradient-based updates, are fundamental in solving both simple and intricate optimization problems.
-However, their application often encounters substantial challenges in practice, especially when addressing complex functions that not only are expensive in evaluating their function values and gradients but also necessitate a large number of sequential iterations to converge, e.g., neural network training \citep{KrizhevskySH12}, resulting in considerable time demands in practice.
+First-order optimization (FOO) algorithms, such as stochastic gradient descent (SGD) \cite{robbins1951stochastic}, Nesterov Accelerated Gradient (NGA) \cite{nesterov1983method}, AdaGrad \cite{duchi2011adaptive}, Adam \cite{kingma2014adam} etc., have already been the cornerstone of many computational disciplines, driving advancements in areas ranging from reinforcement learning \cite{ppo} to machine learning \cite{lan2020first}.
+These algorithms, which are widely known for their straightforward form of iterative gradient-based updates, are fundamental in solving both simple and intricate optimization problems.
+However, their applications usually encounter substantial optimization inefficiency, especially when addressing complex functions that not only are \textit{expensive in evaluating their function values and gradients} but also necessitate \textit{a large number of sequential iterations to converge} in practice, e.g., deep reinforcement learning \cite{drl} and neural network training \cite{KrizhevskySH12}.